or Post OfficeŽ branches.

 Is Your Car Roadworthy?

 Again this is a very important factor to take into consideration when learning to drive.
 You should insure that all lights, brakes, mirrors and indicators are fully functioning and that the car has a valid MOT certificate.
-Many people learn to drive in a driving instructor's vehicle so this is not so much of an issue but if you wish to learn in anothr car then it must be 'road legal'.
+Many people learn to drive in a driving instructor's vehicle so this is not so much of an issue but if you wish to learn in anothr car then it must be road legal.

 Insurance